tbarron-xyz/cider/README.md

 # cider
 A lightweight in-memory data store. (`redis` spelled backwards.)
 Connections are handled via websockets.
+See [cider-cli](https://github.com/tbarron-xyz/cider-cli) for a basic CLI.

 # Command line flags
 - `-port 1234` (default: `6969`) specifies the port to listen on